openebs/mayastor-docs/quickstart/scale-etcd.md

 ## Step 4: Validate Key-Value Pairs

-Run the following command from the new ETCD pod and ensure that the values are the same as those in etcd-0/1/2.
+Run the following command from the new etcd pod and ensure that the values are the same as those in etcd-0/1/2.
 Otherwise, it indicates a data loss issue.

 {% tabs %}
 {% tab title="Command" %}